pp2110/Omnifood-Prathmesh.github.io/README.md

 # Omnifood-Prathmesh.github.io

-A Website for Food Delivery
+A Small Frontend Project build using mainlt HTML ans CSS and a tinge of JavaScript A Food Delivery Website

 LINK : https://pp2110.github.io/Omnifood-Prathmesh.github.io/